Chart Color Schemes

 Muswellbrook Surrounds has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 46 such projects that are expected to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 46 projects likely impacting the area.
 Notable projects include West Denman Urban Release Area, Denman Renewable Energy Park, Denman Park Estate, Denman to Sandy Hollow Pipeline, and Denman Water Treatment Plant upgrade.
-The following list details those projects likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.